 Then there are a number of issues that we have decided to leave out.
 We do not wish to imply lack of importance, but space is limited.
 Diamond included 'sunlight availability and a ceiling on photosynthetic capacity' in his list, suggesting that this could limit agricultural productivity.
 This idea is controversial and is not now seen as very likely to be important.3 Ocean acidification is a topic related to climate change as both are (largely) caused by atmospheric carbon dioxide.
 In the case of the oceans, the carbon dioxide dissolves in the water, making a dilute carbonic acid solution and increasing the acidity.
 This has the effect of making it more difficult for organisms such as coral, plankton and sea urchins to make their calcium carbonate shells.
-Ocean acidification is one of five planetary boundaries that we decided not to cover, at least partly because they are complex issues requiring a fair amount of knowledge of chemistry.
-They have been well covered by Mark Lynas in his book The God Species.
-4 We spent some time looking at acid rain as a case study in our previous book.5 This is, in some ways, related to the atmospheric aerosol loading boundary.
+Biogeochemical flows include the nitrogen and phosphorus cycles, which are being seriously perturbed mainly by our overuse of inorganic fertilisers.
+We decided not to cover some planetary boundaries, at least partly because they are complex issues requiring a fair amount of knowledge of chemistry.
+They have been well covered by Mark Lynas in his book The God Species.4 We spent some time looking at acid rain as a case study in a previous book.5 This is, in some ways, related to the atmospheric aerosol loading boundary.

-Looking at the whole of Table 1, sadly we have to say that in only two cases do we have much of a handle on the problems: acid rain and ozone depletion.
+Looking at the whole of table 1, sadly we have to say that in only two cases do we have much of a handle on the problems: acid rain and ozone depletion.
 On both of these issues, world governments have taken action and the problems, if not solved, are at least under some control.
 All of the other problems are far from in hand.